Celo Community

-Mission and goals of the community
+Mission and goals

 The Celo Community Constitution states as its overriding purpose “to provide an opportunity for its members to enjoy a life that includes personal expression, neighborly friendship and cooperation, and appreciative care of the natural environment.”

 In 1959, the community restated its goals.
 Among these were “to pay allegiance to our common humanity overshadowing religious, racial, economic or political differences.”
 Members are expected to work “at a calling that will provide simple but adequate living…to raise some of their own food and in doing so to conserve rather than deplete the land.”
 The community also stated as a central goal “to rear our children in a wholesome environment where they can become acquainted with nature and be stimulated by intellectual freedom.”

 Historically and today, cooperation has been at the forefront of the community's mission.
 Founder Arthur Morgan explained the cooperative element of Celo by employing a metaphor, which he named “human uranium.”
 Morgan explained that although a cubic yard of granite contains enough uranium to blow up a mountain, the particles have no effect when separated.
 Only when brought together, in what is called a “critical mass,” can they exercise power.
 Morgan saw people in the same way: when brought together with common goals and ideals they have great power.

 Examples of Celo's cooperative element include a food co-op, a cooperative retail crafts store, and Cabin Fever University, a program for sharing knowledge and skills as well as for organizing social events.